-6. Professional Development undertaken in 2019
+Professional Development undertaken in 2020

-During the year all teachers undertook at least the required minimum hours of professional development required for maintenance of their accreditation with most teachers completing more than the minimum.
-The School supported teachers, administration staff and school counsellors to attend regular professional development training.
+During the year all teachers undertook at least the required minimum hours of professional development required for maintenance of their accreditation.
+The college supported teachers, administration staff and college counsellors to attend regular professional development training.

-Teachers and counselling staff individually completed courses with accredited providers, most commonly at the Association of Independent Schools (AIS NSW).
-Some courses were delivered as webinars or online courses.
+Teachers and counselling staff individually completed courses with accredited providers, most commonly at the Association of Independent Schools (AISNSW).
+Most of the courses were delivered online.
 These courses were specific to the staff member's subject areas or roles within the College.
+First Aid Training